dylan-wald/CSCI575_Project/README.md

 **4) How to run:**

-a) in Main.py, select type of normailzation by setting equal to "True", the rest to "False" (lines 48 - 50)
+- in Main.py, select type of normailzation by setting equal to "True", the rest to "False" (lines 48 - 50)
-b) type "python Main.py" into the terminal and press enter
+- type "python Main.py" into the terminal and press enter

 Required packages:
 - numpy (version 1.24.2)